 how to read the file formats.

-phase is to get the paths set up properly.
-When you call the
+is to get the paths set up properly.
+When you call the Acoustics

-Acoustics Toolbox through Matlab, you're using Matlab scripts.
+Toolbox through Matlab, you're using Matlab scripts.
+Those Matlab

-Those Matlab scripts use the Matlab 'which' command to find the
+scripts use the Matlab 'which' command to find the location of the

-location of the binaries within the Matlab search path.
-Therefore,
+binaries within the Matlab search path.
+Therefore, Matlab has to

 Here's an example of running kraken at the regular command line